EPSR: Edge Profile Super resolution: Methodology

-Due to self-similarity of FSC module, the abundant diverse frequency information can be bypassed.
-To utilize the information from various angles, we design a residual edge enhance block(REEB).
-Our REEB consists of three modules, residual efficient channel attention block(RECAB), edge profile(EP) module, and context network(CN) module.\\ \textbf{Residual efficient channel attention.} First, as proposed in EDSR, MDSR\cite{lim2017enhanced}, by removing batch normalization layers, we extract the feature(see RECAB part of Fig.\ref{Fig.2}).
+Due to self-similarity of mFRN structure, the abundant diverse frequency information can be bypassed.
+From various information, Our proposed REPBs can focus on exploiting high frequency components by utilizing influential features with structural information and exposing contextual information.
+Our REPB consists of three parts: RECAB module, EP module and CN module. \\ \textbf{Residual Efficient Channel Attention Block(RECAB)}: As proposed in EDSR, MDSR \cite{lim2017enhanced}, by removing batch normalization layers, we extract the feature.
 Thus range flexibility of our EPSR can be maintained.
 So we can formulate feature extraction as

-where the output $F_{d,FE}$ and $H_{FE,d}(\cdot)$ stand for the feature and function from feature extraction of $d$-th REEB block respectively. $ F_{d,input}$ is the input feature of $d$-th REEB block.
-However, this feature is equivalent in channel-wise.
-To give flexibility, attention based-model helps to vary the importance of essential features.
-Considering feature interdependencies and utilizing mutual independence, this type of models has shown noteworthy improvement in SR. \\ Following the general channel attention process from SENet\cite{hu2018squeeze}, global average pooling is applied for independence of each channel, and then two convolution layers with non-linearity activated by a sigmoid function generate channel weights of given input feature.
-Let's denote input feature as $X$, whose channel dimension is C. Then the weights of channels in channel attention module can be formulated as

-where $g(\cdot)$ is channel wise global average pooling (GAP) and $\sigma$ is a Sigmoid function.
-ReLU indicates the Rectified Linear Unit, $W_1$ and $W_2$ are convolution layers whose sizes are $C\times(\frac{C}{r})$ and $(\frac{C}{r}) \times C$ respectively to avoid computational complexity.
-The two convolution layers target to capture non-linear cross-channel interaction and it entails dimensionality reduction for controlling model complexity.
-According to recent research in efficient channel attention(ECA)\cite{wang2020eca} mechanism, it has been shown that dimensionality reduction brings side effects on channel prediction and captures unnecessary dependencies across all channels empirically.
-Furthermore, while channel reduction can decrease model complexity, it messes up the direct correspondence between channel and its weight.
-To efficiently avoid this problem, ECA captures local cross-channel interaction by using 1D convolution of size $k$, where kernel size $k$ implies the coverage of local cross-channel interaction and the number of neighbors involved in attention prediction of one channel.
+where the output $F_{FE}$ and $H_{FE}(\cdot)$ stand for the feature and function from feature extraction of REPB block respectively. $ F_{input}$ is the input feature of REPB block.
+In SISR problem, RCAN by Zhang et al.\cite{zhang2018image} consider feature interdependencies and utilizing mutual independence by applying channel attention process from SENet\cite{hu2018squeeze}.
+However, this process has been shown that dimensionality reduction brings side effects on channel prediction.
+By messing up the direct correspondence between its channel and weight, it captures unnecessary dependencies across all channels empirically.
+To avoid this problem, we use efficient channel attention(ECA) by \cite{qilong2020eca}.
+ECA captures local cross-channel interaction by using 1D convolution of size $k$, where kernel size $k$ implies the coverage of local cross-channel interaction and the number of neighbors involved in attention prediction of one channel.
 To embody this process in equation: